Los Angeles, CA, USA

 Tod Seelie has photographed in 25 countries on five different continents.
-His work has appeared in publications such as The New York Times, Stern Magazine, TIME Magazine, New York Magazine, Wired, Rolling Stone, Spin, Juxtapoz, Thrasher, Vice, Der Speigel and ARTnews among others.
+His work has appeared in publications such as The New York Times, Stern Magazine, TIME, New York Magazine, Wired, Rolling Stone, Spin, Juxtapoz, Thrasher, Vice, Der Speigel and Mass Appeal among others.
 His images also appear in the feature films Perfect Sense (2011) and Empire Me (2011).

-Select clients include Lexus, Cutty Sark, Red Bull, Vice Media, New York City Opera, Cornerstone Promotion, Chrome Industries, various record labels, as well as fashion labels Vans, Rogan, Loomstate, and Anon Optics.
+Select clients include Lexus, Cutty Sark, Red Bull, Goldenvoice, Deitch Projects, Vice Media, New York City Opera, Cornerstone Promotion, Chrome Industries and various record labels, as well as fashion labels Vans, Rogan, Loomstate, and Anon Optics.

 Tod has exhibited work in solo and group shows around the world and at Mass MoCA and the Philadelphia Art Alliance.
 His work has also appeared in photography and art books, such as The Vice Photo Book, Hijacked, The Sense of Movement: When Artists Travel, Street World and Backyard Shakedown.